sk-2213/new-page/_posts/2025-01-09-my-new-post.md

 ---
-title: "Welcome to Jekyll!"
+title: "Hello world!"
 date: 2019-04-18T15:34:30-04:00
 categories:
     - blog
 tags:
-    - Jekyll
     - update
 ---
+This is new post.